richardcom/tp/docs/UserGuide.md

 #### Deleting a report : `deletepr`

-Deletes the specified person from the address book.
+Deletes the specified person from the language book.

 Format: `deletepr INDEX`